 Even the title, ghost writer, makes the profession sound mysterious and covert; a ghost-like presence swoops in unseen, does the business and is soundlessly away.
 In reality, ghosts are an important part of the publishing industry, widely used by agents, publishers and individuals with an idea for a book and no one to write it.

 Interview yourself for your autobiography.
 A useful resource for autobiography writers.

-If you’re thirty-nine and looking for a good biography, try reading about Gandhi or Cher or one of the Spice Girls.
+If you’re thirty-nine, less than happily single and looking for a good biography, try reading about Gandhi or Cher or one of the Spice Girls.
 Oliver Sacks is not for you.

 Good question …